marinebon/p2p/README.md

 [Flickr](http://flickr.com/) seems to have the most options for tagging and creating albums or collections (ie BB's [mbon-p2p | Flickr](https://www.flickr.com/photos/bbest/albums/72157705442437201)).
 You can also [get the URL of a Flickr photo](https://help.flickr.com/en_us/get-the-url-of-a-flickr-photo-S1Hnnmjym) with a given size (eg "Medium (640 × 480)").

-Then build site (or check into Github and Travis will build it for you).

 ## Building Website